cvickery/transfer_app/_DEVELOPMENT_NOTES_.md

 - Select sending college, discipline, catalog number(s) See receiving colleges that do not match.

-left join all matching courses with source/destination rules by college.

 There are 56,593 rules where the sending course is inactive, and 1,623 rules where the receiving course is inactive.